cloud-carbon-footprint/cloud-carbon-footprint/.github/ISSUE_TEMPLATE/story-card.md

 - [ ] When ... then...

 ## Tech Tasks
-- [ ] Run Changesets and consider release version
+- [ ] Run Changesets, bump any packages that have been updated/changed

 ### Tech Notes